« Back to all guides.

 Anywhere in the mountains at any time of year.
 Outside of the US, my favorite country on the planet is Peru!
 What is your favorite historical site, castle, museum, etc.?

 The Museum of the Rockies in Bozeman, MT.
 What is your favorite hike?

 Mooney Falls on AA's Havasupai Adventure.
 This is the most unique hike I've ever done and it'll always stand out to me due to its distinctiveness.
 At one moment,

 you're literally climbing in and out of a travertine wall using only ropes and chains to keep yourself upright and the next you're “swimming down the trail” jumping over small waterfalls that serve as obstacles.
 It's SO cool!
 What is your favorite bike ride?

 The Mickelson Trail on AA's South Dakota Adventure.
 It's 110 miles of biking an old railroad turned crushed limestone trail in the beautiful and secluded Black Hills of the Mount Rushmore State.
 Its hundreds-of-years-old Ponderosa pine trees, quaint towns, red rock canyons, and wide open hay fields draw almost no attention and you might see a handful of bikers using this world class path.
 What is your favorite trip to guide and why?

 I get asked this question a lot!
 I love guiding our Yellowstone-Tetons Adventure.
 This trip showcases two of America's most beautiful national parks and they are

-Favorite Book: A Dog's Purpose by W. Bruce Cameron
+A Dog's Purpose by W. Bruce Cameron Favorite Song:

 Reading, crocheting, and fishing!